openstack-archive/dragonflow/doc/source/reviewers_guide.rst

 design document explaining how the feature is implemented.
 It should cover design decisions too low level to be included in the spec.
 It should also cover the southbound implementation, including the rationale.
-The general guideline should be - if a new contributer reads this document, they should be able to understand the code of the application.
+The general guideline should be - if a new contributor reads this document, they should be able to understand the code of the application.

 The difference between a spec and a devref is difficult to formalize.
 In essence,